Megcsapottak rovat

 Hempel, Carl G.: Geometry and Empirical Science (Geometria és tapasztalati tudomány)

-_ _ On the Nature of Mathematical Truth (A matematikai igazság természete)
+_ _: On the Nature of Mathematical Truth (A matematikai igazság természete)

 Hurwicz, Leonid: The Theory of Economic Behavior (A gazdaság viselkedésének elmélete)